paulboivin/Global-Sales-Performance-Analysis/README.md

 ---

 ## Business Problem
 A multinational company experienced a consistent year-over-year revenue decline between 2022 and 2024, representing a cumulative loss of approximately $8.9M in annual revenue.
-Stakeholders required a clear understanding of where declines were concentrated- by region, by product category, and over time- in order to identify actionable opportunities to reverse the trend.
+Stakeholders required a clear understanding of where declines were concentrated, by region, by product category, and over time, in order to identify actionable opportunities to reverse the trend.
 This analysis was designed to answer four core business questions:

 1. Which regions generate the most and least revenue?
 2. What product categories are the top sellers by region?